intarchboard/nomcom-description/iab-nomcom-description.md

 the week, during meal times, and Friday after scheduled meetings conclude IAB members are expected to cover and report on BoFs during the meeting.

-The IAB typically holds an annual retreat from one to three days, and teleconferences on a regular basis, currently 2-3 times a month.
+The IAB typically holds an annual retreat of one to three days, full-board meetings at least six times per year, and regular teleconferences as needed to fulfill its responsibilities.

 ## References